LiamJCates/Programming-Notes/C++/Types&Values/Classes/CopyMove.md

-he copy constructor is a constructor which creates an object by initializing it with an object of the same class, which has been created previously.
+The copy constructor is a constructor which creates an object by initializing it with an object of the same class, which has been created previously.
 The copy constructor is used to −

     Initialize one object from another of the same type.
     Copy an object to pass it as an argument to a function.